Great Plains Zoo

-The Great Plains Zoo and Delbridge Museum of Natural History is a 45 acre zoo and museum located in Sioux Falls, South Dakota, United States.
-The Delbridge Museum of Natural History displays 150 mounted animals, including 38 "vanishing species".
+The Great Plains Zoo is a 45 acre zoo located in Sioux Falls, South Dakota, United States.
+The zoo formerly was connected with the Delbridge Museum of Natural History, and prior to the closure of the museum, the museum displayed 150 mounted animals, including 38 "vanishing species".
 The Great Plains Zoo is owned and operated through a partnership between the City of Sioux Falls and the Zoological Society.

 The City of Sioux Falls owns the infrastructure, land, and all assets associated with the Zoo and Museum and maintains the grounds.
 The Zoological Society of Sioux Falls, a non-profit, operates the facility, manages the animal collection, and maintains the grounds within the exhibit.
 The mid-sized Great Plains Zoo was awarded the "Quarter Century Award" by the Association of Zoos and Aquariums (AZA) in 2016, marking 25 years of continuous accreditation.

 History

 South Dakota Senator Richard F. Pettigrew had a few animal specimens housed for viewing in local parks from the 1880s through the 1930s, when the Sioux Falls Parks System assumed responsibility and placed additional animals permanently on display in Sherman Park.
 The Zoological Society of Sioux Falls was established in 1957, and helped develop the Great Plains Zoo, which opened its doors to the public on June 30, 1963.

 In the 1970s and 1980s, the zoo added a Children's Zoo, the Black-footed Penguin Rookery, Birds of Prey aviary, a Primate Complex, and a 10 acre North American Plains Exhibit.
 The Delbridge Museum of Natural History was added to the zoo in 1984 through the donation of more than 150 mounted animals from the CJ Delbridge family collection.
-In the 1990s, the zoo renovated several of the aging facilities, and added new habitats including the Asian Cat Habitat, Wild Dogs of America exhibit, the Australian Outback, Bear Canyon, and Galapagos Tortoise exhibit.
+In the 1990s, the zoo renovated several of the aging facilities, and added new habitats including the Asian cat habitat, Wild Dogs of America exhibit, the Australian Outback, Bear Canyon, and Galapagos tortoise exhibit.